Hendecagram: Applications

 Prisms over the hendecagrams {11/3} and {11/4} may be used to approximate the shape of DNA molecules.

 Fort Wood, now the base of the Statue of Liberty in New York City, is a star fort in the form of an irregular 11-point star.

 The Topkapı Scroll contains images of an 11-pointed star Girih form used in Islamic art.
 The star in this scroll is not one of the regular forms of the hendecagram, but instead uses lines that connect the vertices of a hendecagon to nearly-opposite midpoints of the hendecagon's edges.
 11-pointed star Girih patterns are also used on the exterior of the Momine Khatun Mausoleum; Eric Broug writes that its pattern "can be considered a high point in Islamic geometric design".

 An 11-point star-shaped cross-section was used in the Space Shuttle Solid Rocket Booster, for the core of the forward section of the rocket (the hollow space within which the fuel burns).
 This design provided more surface area and greater thrust in the earlier part of a launch, and a slower burn rate and reduced thrust after the points of the star were burned away, at approximately the same time as the rocket passed the sound barrier.

-Also, Instagram uses a blue regular hendecagram to differentiate verified pages.